Kowobeli/Fabric-Tutorial-1.21.X/README.md

 This is a fabric modding tutorial provided by Kaupenjoe for free on his youtube channel "https://www.youtube.com/@ModdingByKaupenjoe".
-I am following his tutorial and learning how to do modding.
+I’m following his tutorial to learn Minecraft modding.

 Author - Kowobeli